-- 1. Log in to Fortify Software Security Center as an Administrator, and then, in the Fortify header, click ADMINISTRATION. - In the left panel of the ADMINISTRATION view, select Users, and then select Local.
-The Local page opens and lists local users. - In the Local toolbar, click +ADD.
-The CREATE NEW USER dialog box opens. - 4.
-Provide the information listed in the following table.
+- 1. Log in to Fortify Software Security Center as an Administrator, and then, in the Fortify header, click ADMINISTRATION. - 2.
+In the left pane of the ADMINISTRATION view, select Users, and then select Local Users.

-Field or Check Box Description

-Username Username for Fortify Software Security Center logon.

-First Name First name of user.

-Last Name Last name of user.

-Email Email address of user.
+The Local Users page opens and lists local users.

+3. In the Local Users toolbar, click +ADD.

+The CREATE NEW USER dialog box opens.

+4. Provide the information listed in the following table.

+Field or Check Box Description Username Username for Fortify Software Security Center logon.
+First Name (Optional, but strongly recommended) First name of user.
+Last Name (Optional, but strongly recommended) Last name of user.
+Email (Optional) Email address of user.
+Caution!
+Although an email address is not required, the user cannot receive email alerts and notifications unless you provide one.
 Password Password for the new user.

-Field or Check Box Description The Password Strength indicator displays the relative strength of the password you entered.
-You can save the user account information only if the password is evaluated as strong or better.
+The Password Strength indicator displays the relative strength of the password you entered.
+You can save the user account information only if the password is evaluated as strong or very strong.
 Confirm Password Password for the new user.
 User must change password at next login Leave this check box selected to require the user to change the password at the next login to Fortify Software Security Center.
 Password never expires Select this check box to allow the user to use the originally assigned password until he or she wants to change it.
 To require the user to change his or her password every thirty days, leave this check box cleared.
 Suspended Select this check box to suspend user access to Fortify Software Security Center.

-- 5. To assign roles to the user, in the Roles section, select the check boxes for the role to assign the user. - 6.
-To specify the applications that the new user can access: - a.
-In the Access section, click ADD.

-The SELECT APPLICATION VERSION dialog box opens.

-b.
-From the APPLICATION list, select the application to which you want the user to have access.

-The VERSIONS list in the center panel displays all active versions of the selected application.

-c.
-To select all versions, select the Select All check box.
-Otherwise select the check boxes for the versions to which you want to give the user access.

-On the right, the SELECTED VERSIONS panel lists the versions you selected.
+Roles (Optional, but strongly recommended) Select the check boxes for all

+Field or Check Box Description roles to assign to the user.
+Caution!
+Although this is optional, keep in mind that a user who has no assigned role cannot access Fortify Software Security Center unless that user belongs to a local group that does have an assigned role.
+Access To specify the applications that the new user can access: Note: If you have assigned the user the role of Administrator or WebInspect Enterprise System, that user has universal access to all Fortify Software Security Center applications. a.
+To open the SELECT APPLICATION VERSION dialog, click ADD . b.
+From the APPLICATION list, select an application to which you want the user to have access.
+The VERSIONS list in the center pane displays all active versions of the selected application. c.
+Select the check boxes for all versions that you want the user to be able to access.
+To select all versions, select the Select all check box.
+On the right, the SELECTED VERSIONS pane lists the versions you selected. d.
+To add another application version or versions, repeat steps a through c. e.
+Click DONE .

-- d.
-Click DONE. - e.
-To add another application version or versions, repeat steps a through d.
-The Access section lists the application versions you selected. - 7.
-Do one of the following: - To save your settings and exit the CREATE NEW USER dialog box, click SAVE. - To save your settings and create another new user, click SAVE AND ADD ANOTHER.
+5. Do one of the following:

+- To save your settings and exit the CREATE NEW USER dialog box, click SAVE. - To save your settings and create another new user, click SAVE AND ADD ANOTHER.

-Fortify Software Security Center adds the user account to the list of users.
+Fortify Software Security Center adds the user account to the list of local users.

-"Editing Local User Accounts" below
+"Editing Local User Accounts" on the next page